soichi-berson/Automated_Data_Pipeline_Airflow_AWS/README.md

-# Automated Data Pipeline for E-commerce Sales Reporting
+# Airflow & AWS Data Pipeline for E-commerce Sales Reporting

 ## Introduction
 This project demonstrates the design and implementation of an automated data pipeline for analysing e-commerce sales data.